Stern-Lab/CIPI/README.md

  Here we can see that the motif `P4__G` is significanct as `gammaMean = 1`.

 Also, a gamma and beta posterior plots will be saved.
-For only presenting figures go to `GammaPriorTest.py` and under `outputAnalysis` set `plot=True`
+For only presenting figures go to `GammaPriorTest.py` and under `outputAnalysis` set `plot=True` .<br />

+Running times might differ as a factor of genome length (up to an hour for 7k bases).<br />
+For multiple simulations we recommand running a distributed script and not using the attached jupyter notebook.

 ### Requirements
 Python 2.7 with the following packages installed: